codegrits/CodeGRITS/docs/usage.md

 (1) Connect to the eye-tracking device and receive raw data, which includes the coordinates of the eye gaze points, pupil diameters of both eyes and their validity;
-If a compatible eye-tracking device is not available, CodeGRITS would use the mouse cursor as a substitute.
+If a compatible eye-tracking device is not available, CodeGRITS will use the mouse cursor as a substitute.

 (2) Map the coordinates of raw gazes within the text editor to specific locations in the code (i.e., file path, line and column number);